Pycord-Development/pycord/docs/migrating_to_v2.rst

 Migrating to v2.0
 =================

-v2.0 introduced new Discord features and depcreated some old ones.
+v2.0 introduced new Discord features and deprecated some old ones.

 Part of the redesign involves making application commands and components.
 These changes include a new :class:`Bot` class, :class:`ui.View`, and a new :class:`ApplicationContext` class.
 If you're interested in creating them, please check out our :resource:`guide <guide>`.